rajaranajitlove/cody-ng-Xamarin.tutorials/README.md

-This repo contains a list of tutorial projects that I worked on while learning Xamarin
+This repo contains a list of tutorial projects that I worked on while learning this cross-platform mobile development tool.

 <br>
 <br>